UA-4697-DevOps/drive-ops/driver-service/README.md

   ansible-playbook -i inventory deploy.yml
   ```

-- Diagnosrics and Troubleshooting(This section will help you troubleshoot problems if events are not passing through the system.)
+- Diagnostics and Troubleshooting(This section will help you troubleshoot problems if events are not passing through the system.)
  ```bash
   docker-compose ps
   ```